Majority of 39 UK truck victims likely from Vietnam - priest

 The province was ravaged by one of Vietnam’s worst environmental disasters in 2016 when a steel mill owned by Taiwan’s Formosa Plastics contaminated coastal waters, devastating local fishing and tourism industries and sparking widespread protests.

-One suspected victim from Ha Tinh, 26-year-old Pham Thi Tra My, had sent a text message to her mother saying she could not breathe at about the time the truck container was en route from Belgium to Britain.
+Another suspected victim from Ha Tinh, 26-year-old Pham Thi Tra My, had sent a text message to her mother saying she could not breathe at about the time the truck container was en route from Belgium to Britain.

 “That girl who said in her message that she couldn’t breathe in the truck?
 Her parents can’t breathe here at home,” Nam said.

-Writing by James Pearson; Editing by Lincoln Feast
+Additional reporting by David Miliken in London; Writing by James Pearson; Editing by Lincoln Feast and Stephen Coates